liangbinjie/Algo/README.md

 > A ToDo App website using ViteReactJS

-Deployed on Vercel, it connects to a **Supabase** database to retrieve users data.
+Deployed on **Vercel**, it connects to a **Supabase** database to retrieve users data.

+It uses Github OAuth Api to signUp into the app

 References: